bignaux/ToxSuite/README.md

 $ source suit.sh
 $ ./suit
 ```
 Suit will go background as it provides a minimal daemon feature.
-Tox profile is read from SUIT_HOME directory, and suit will write its logs there.
+Toxcore datas file is read from SUIT_HOME directory, and Suit will write its logs there.

 # Toxdatatool